First aid flights arrive in Tonga after big volcano eruption

 The deliveries were dropped off without the military personnel coming in contact with people at the airport in Tonga.
 That’s because Tonga is desperate to make sure foreigners don’t bring in the coronavirus.
 It has not had any outbreaks of COVID-19 and has reported just a single case since the pandemic began.

-Rear Admiral James Gilmour, the commander of New Zealand’s Joint Forces, said there had been a “mammoth effort” by Tongan troops “to clear that runway by hand.
+Rear Adm.
+James Gilmour, the commander of New Zealand’s Joint Forces, said there had been a “mammoth effort” by Tongan troops “to clear that runway by hand.
 And they’ve achieved that this afternoon.”

-Japan also said it would send emergency relief, including drinking water and equipment for cleaning away volcanic ash.
-Two C-130 Hercules aircraft and a transport vessel carrying two CH-47 Chinook helicopters would leave possibly Thursday, the Defense Ministry said.
+Japan also said it is sending emergency relief, including drinking water and equipment for cleaning away volcanic ash.
+Two C-130 Hercules aircraft left Thursday evening, and a transport vessel carrying two CH-47 Chinook helicopters will depart as soon as it is ready, the Defense Ministry said.

 U.N. humanitarian officials report that about 84,000 people — more than 80% of Tonga’s population — have been impacted by the volcano’s eruption, U.N. spokesman Stéphane Dujarric said, pointing to three deaths, injuries, loss of homes and polluted water.